Pope Leo XI: Papal election

 On 14 March 1605, eleven days after the death of Clement VIII, 62 cardinals entered the conclave.
-Prominent among the candidates for the papacy were the great historian Cesare Baronius and the famous Jesuit controversialist Robert Bellarmine, future saint.
+Prominent among the candidates for the papacy were the great historian Caesar Baronius and the famous Jesuit controversialist Robert Bellarmine, future saint.

 But Pietro Aldobrandini, the leader of the Italian party among the cardinals, allied with the French cardinals and brought about the election of Alessandro against the express wish of King Philip III of Spain.
 King Henry IV of France is said to have spent 300,000 écus in the promotion of Alessandro's candidacy.

 On 1 April 1605, Cardinal Alessandro de' Medici was elected as pope.
 He chose to be called Leo XI in honor of his uncle Pope Leo X. He was crowned on 10 April 1605 by the protodeacon, Cardinal Francesco Sforza and he took possession of the Basilica of Saint John Lateran on 17 April 1605.